bkosm/personal/static/static-posts/sotiff.md

 make sure that your code is working as expected.
 It's also a way to make sure that your code is not broken when you make some changes to it.

+Ngl I played with Copilot on the previous paragraph.

 Deno's built in testing framework works great and is super fast.
 As long as you apply proper architecture to your frontend code, you can easily test the logic behind it.
 It's a bit different on the visual side though.